ranxero/ValidatorService-Plgin/README.md

 but when calling url:
 localhost/cake/validator_service/validators

-I get this error(of course the controller class is there - see source code):
+I get this error(of course the controller class is there - see source code)
-(this error does not occur with controllers outside plugins)
+note: this error does not occur with controllers outside plugins)

+Error Message:
 ----------------------------

 Missing Controller